Enjoy a brief adrenaline-fuelled zipline experience from Niagara Falls, Canada. Soar 67-meters high above the Niagara River Gorge, gliding 670 meters…

 Soar 175 feet over Niagara Falls for spectacular aerial views on this world-class ride.
 Enjoy the comfort of a climate-controlled enclosed gondola.

 Enjoy unbeatable views of Niagara Falls and the surrounding city from Skylon Tower.
 Benefit from a flexible-date ticket that includes a…

 Enjoy a 1-hour guided walking tour of Niagara Falls State Park, USA.
-Get up close to the falls on the Maid of the Mist and opt for an upgrade to…
+Upgrade your experience and get up close to the falls with a Maid of the Mist…

 Dine with panoramic views of Niagara Falls at the Watermark Fallsview Restaurant.
 Sitting high above the Falls on the 33rd floor, savor a delicious…